icarofua/vehicle-rear/README.md

 OBS: If you don't decompress the data.tgz in the vehicle-ReId folder, change the parameter path in config.py and config1.py with new path of data.

-## 3 Training the algorithms
+## 3. Training the algorithms
-In this process, the data are loaded from the json file generated for the step 6, and it is runned the process of training and validation.
+In this process, the data are loaded from the JSON file generated for step 6, and it is run the process of training and validation.

 ### 3.1 siamese plate
 ```